 When inventories are sold, the carrying amount of those inventories is recognised as an expense in the period in which the related revenue is recognised.
 The amount of any write-down of inventories to net realisable value and all deficits of inventories are recognised as an expense in the period the write-down or loss occurs.
-The amount of any reversal of any write-down of inventories, arising from an increase in net realisable value, is recognised as a reduction in the amount of inventories recognised as an expense in the period the write-down or loss occurs.
-The amount of inventories recognised as an expense in the period in which the reversal occurs.
+The amount of any reversal of any write-down of inventories, arising from an increase in net realisable value, is recognised as a reduction in the amount of inventories recognised as an expense in the period in which the reversal occurs.